Insuring your EV with a leased battery

 Which insurer to use?

 As always, it is best to shop around.
 The online comparison sites are a good place to start.
 But be aware that not all insurance companies are represented on these comparison sites.
-Insurance prices depend on personal circumstances, so its very difficult to recommend any. as everyone will get different prices.
+Insurance prices depend on personal circumstances, so its very difficult to recommend any individual insurance provider as everyone will get different prices.
+With insurance, your personal circumstances and where you live will have more of an effect on the price than the vehicle does.
 However, customers have received good prices from Aviva, PluginSure, Direct Line and LV.
-I would recommend you try these in this order.

 One of our families Renault Zoe (with hire battery) has cost only £156 to insure with Aviva (in 2018), which was cheaper than the previous petrol Ford Focus.